Formal modeling and verification of Peterson's algorithm

 Part 1

-We consider a more general version of Peterson’s algorithm defined for process i below.
+We consider a more general version of Peterson’s algorithm that is expected to be correct for N processes.
+The pseudo-code is shown for process i below.

 do forever {